 I’ve found the strength ones hit and miss, but to be fair, I don’t have a huge variety of weights and probably need some heavier ones at home (I have 3lbs that I got with the bike and some 8 lbs ones I got ages ago.)
 I consistently like Olivia’s strength classes, and she also has great HIIT cardio classes.
 And I like them so much I’ve taken them multiple times (she doesn’t have many on there!).
 I liked the bodyweight strength classes better.

 I really enjoy the pre- and post-run warm-ups (found under the Stretching section) and I’m excited to try the Strength for Runners classes with Matt Wilpers.
 I’ve even done an outdoor walking class that I enjoyed.
-I’ve taken one yoga class and liked it too!
-(I need to get a space heater again to make it hot yoga!
-You can read how I’ve done hot yoga at home here and here’s what I wear to a hot yoga class.)
+I’ve taken a few yoga classes and liked those too!

 I also absolutely LOVE the meditation classes.
 I’ve used Headspace, Insight Timer and Waking Up for years and like the Peloton ones just as much and it’s included in my membership.
 (I was paying extra for Headspace and Waking Up at different points over the years.)